Savjee/savjee.be/src/site/posts/2021/2021-06-29-building-killer-nas-with-old-rackable-server.md

 ## Testing the hardware
 The server shipped from Poland and arrived in Belgium about 3 days later.
 I started by verifying if the hardware was working correctly.
-I was particularly interested in the SATA backplane and the RAID controller.
-If those were broken, I could effectively throw away the entire thing.
+I was particularly interested in the SATA backplane.
+If that was broken, I could effectively throw away the entire thing.

 I inserted a few SSDs into the slots, and the RAID controller detected them.
 Unfortunately, the controller can't pass through the raw disks.
 Even in JBOD mode, it messes up the SMART stats and serial numbers.
 So I need to buy a separate SATA controller or HBA card.
 More on that later.

-I did test the backplane by using a reverse breakout cable to convert a single SF8087 port into 4 SATA ports.
+I then tested the backplane separately by using a reverse breakout cable to convert a single SF8087 port into 4 SATA ports.
 I plugged them into a motherboard, and the drives showed up with a 6Gbps link!
 That's exactly what I needed.

 ![The SATA backplane of the server.](/uploads/2021-06-29-building-killer-nas-with-old-rackable-server/rackable-arima-backplane.jpg)
 _The SATA backplane of the server._